POST /api/docs/generate

 |---|---|---|---|

-templateBase64 | string | Yes | The Excel template encoded as base64.
-Fetch this from Salesforce Files using ExcelTemplateController.getTemplate() |
+templateBase64 | string | Yes (xlsx/docx) | The template encoded as base64.
+Fetch from Salesforce Files using ExcelTemplateController.getTemplate() or WordTemplateController.getTemplate() |

 data | object | Yes | Merge context.
-Nested objects and arrays are supported.
-See Template Variables |
+For doc_type: 'pdf', this is a pdfmake docDefinition object. |

-sheetNumber | number | No | Which sheet to apply substitution on.
-Defaults to 1 (first sheet) |
+sheetNumber | number | No | Which sheet to apply substitution on (xlsx only).
+Defaults to 1 |

 Response